 - Always remain patient

-There are a lot of things to consider when buying a track car, whether it is your first one or your fifth.
-Bearing each of these things in mind, along with some of our general tips for buying a track car, should help to save you some money when you go to make your purchase.
+There are a lot of things to consider when buying a track car, whether it’s your first one or your fifth.
+Bearing each of these things in mind, along with some of our general tips for buying a track car, should help you save some money when you go to make your purchase.

 What To Think About When Buying A Track Car